Every Member of the Berkeley City Council Supports Measure U1

 “Recent polling showed that 71% of Berkeley voters consider affordable housing a very or extremely important area for the City to invest in.
 We are confident that if we get our message out to the residents of Berkeley we will be able to pass the proposed tax increase in November,” said a joint statement by Council members Jesse Arreguin and Laurie Capitelli.

 Increase the Business License Fee for Owners of Residential Rental Properties.
-On November 8, 2016 the voters of Berkeley will have the chance to raise the business license tax on residential rental units by 1.8% with an exemption for small landlords with less than 5 units.
+On November 8, 2016 the voters of Berkeley will have the chance to pass Measure U1 to raise the business license tax on residential rental units by 1.8% with an exemption for small landlords with less than 5 units.
 The measure will cost the average landlord $30 per unit per month and raise $4 million annually for affordable housing and homelessness prevention, rising as rents continue to rise.
 The measure will direct the Housing Advisory Commission, a citizen oversight committee of people with expertise and experience in affordable housing and homelessness prevention to advise the City Council on how to spend the money.

 The tax cannot be passed on to tenants.
 Most tenants are protected by the city’s Rent Stabilization Ordinance.
 The small fraction of tenants in newer buildings that are exempt from rent stabilization are already receiving rent increases as high as the market will bear.
 The owners may claim they will raise the rent if the measure passes, but the reality is that they will raise the rent just as much even if it doesn’t pass.